serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 Here it appears that the kind of `n` can by any kind, but the `PolyKinds` extension and constraint `SomeNameClass n (Maybe a)` causes the kind inference system to infer that type `n` must be of kind `Symbol`.
-And at the call site, in `fn` function, we don't know the kind of `n`.
+And at the call site, in the `fn` function, we don't know the kind of `n`.
 If it is of kind `Symbol` then the second instance should be called, but if it something else, then the first instance should be called.
-And this dilemma make GHC give up and throw the error.
+And this dilemma makes GHC give up and throw the error.

-### The Fix
+### How to fix it?

 We can see the error disappear once we remove the `SomeNameClass n (Maybe a)` constraint from the second instance.
-Alternatively we can keep the constraint and just kind annotate the proxy from the call site.
-For example the following change to the call site will fix the error and call the first (general) instance.
+Alternatively, we can keep the constraint and kind annotate the proxy from the call site.
+For example, the following change to the call site will fix the error and call the first (general) instance.

 ```hs